 - names of witnesses that support your allegations

 Although investigations start in a timely manner, it is not unusual to experience delays throughout the process.

-If you think you, or someone you know, has been discriminated against in the city of Des Moines, please submit a complaint with the Des Moines Civil & Human Rights Commission.
+If you think you, or someone you know, has been discriminated against in the city of Des Moines, please use the forms below to submit a complaint with the Des Moines Civil & Human Rights Commission.